 An historic club founded in 1859 and steeped in history, the Melbourne University Blacks has been an amazing place to play football for over 150 years.
 To become a “Blacker” is one of the best life decisions you’ll ever make.
 There are hundreds of reasons you will love the Blacks, nine of them are listed below.

 The Victorian Amateur Football Association is Australia’s largest and arguably best amateur league, with the Blacks playing in the Premier B division.

 Unlike many of the other clubs in the VAFA, The Blacks are not an Old Boys School team, so many players at the Blacks are from around Victoria and interstate – a couple of players have even come from overseas!
 From ex-AFL players right through to first-timers, the Blacks are proud to be an inclusive club.

-Having won the 2014 Premier and Premier Reserve premierships, the Blacks are competitive and well respected.
+With the Seniors, Reserves and Phoenix making finals in 2018, the Blacks are competitive and well respected.
 Blacks footy is tough, uncompromising and has led to prolonged success in the upper divisions of the VAFA.